-Before you dive into the best WordPress plugins for photographers, we recommend reading up on our recommending WordPress hosting for photographers article.
+Before you dive into the best WordPress plugins for photographers, we recommend reading up on our recommended WordPress hosting for photographers' articles.

 Once you've settled on your new website host and have your basic WordPress site up and running, it's time to install some of the best WordPress plugins for your new photography website.

 Best WordPress Plugins for Photographers